scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 An additional specialized container is :code:`pyPRISM.Domain`.
-This class specifies the discretized real- and Fourier-space grids over which the PRISM equation is solved and is instantiated by specifying the length (i.e. number of gridpoints) and grid spacing in real- or Fourier space (i.e. :math:`dr` or :math:`dk`).
+This class specifies the discretized real- and Fourier-space grids over which the PRISM equation is solved and is instantiated by specifying the length (i.e., number of gridpoints) and grid spacing in real- or Fourier space (i.e., :math:`dr` or :math:`dk`).
 An important detail of the PRISM cost function mentioned above is that correlation functions need to be transformed to and from Fourier space during the cost function evaluation. :code:`pyPRISM.Domain` also contains the